thenbrent/restrict-tags/readme.txt

 Allow site admins to restrict the tags available for other users on their site.

-Admins can also restrict the items non-hierarchical custom taxonomies.
+Admins can also restrict the items for custom, non-hierarchical taxonomies.

 == Installation ==